Lovinity/wwsu/README.md

  - auth/dj will be used for endpoints regarding DJ-specific functionality.
 Must provide Djs.name as "username", and Djs.login as "password", in request.
  - auth/director will be used for endpoints needing authentication of any director.
 Must provide Directors.name as "username", and Directors.login as "password", in request.
  - auth/admin-director will be used for endpoints needing authentication of a director with admin=true.
 Must provide Directors.name as "username", and Directors.login as "password", in request.
+ - auth/director-uab will be used for endpoints needing authentication of any USB director.
+Must provide Uabdirectors.name as "username", and Uabdirectors.login as "password", in request.
+ - auth/admin-director-uab will be used for endpoints needing authentication of a USB director with admin=true.
+Must provide Uabdirectors.name as "username", and Uabdirectors.login as "password", in request.
 ## Analytics
 Analytics endpoints deal with getting analytics about WWSU.
 ### /analytics/weekly-dj